joshuadavidthomas/zed-django/README.md

 ## Django Template Language Syntax

-By default, this extension automatically detects:
+By default, this extension automatically detects and enables syntax support for the Django Template Language via Tree-sitter in:

 - Files with `.dj.html`, `.dj.md`, or `.dj.txt` extensions
 - Files starting with `{% extends` or `{% load`